 Sickness and Diarrhoea: Is it an emergency?

-The first step, if your pet is being sick or has diarrhoea, is to stop feeding and to give only small sips of water little and often..
+The first step, if your pet is vomiting or has diarrhoea, is to stop feeding and give only small sips of water little and often.
 If your pet continues to vomit, seek veterinary advice.
 Self-limiting diarrhoea should normally settle in 2-3 days.
 There are important circumstances where you should not wait for 24 hours before talking to your vet, if your pet is being sick.

 Call your vet if…